bohlinger/wavy/docs/mozambique25.rst

 .. image:: ./mozambique_example_global_ipynb_crop.png

-You can introduce your custom region in region_cfg.yaml, for Mozambique choose e.g.:
+Since **wavy** is quite verbose I added the line *%%capture captured_output* on top of some cells.
+If you like you can remove it to see what is going on under the hood.
+You can also introduce your custom region in region_cfg.yaml, for Mozambique choose e.g.:

 .. code-block:: yaml